 I’ll never forget my son Whit’s first triumphant steps.
 For months, he’d been walking while clutching onto something, usually my hand.
 But shortly after his first birthday, he finally got the courage to let go.
 Holding out his hands to brace for a fall, he tentatively put one foot in front of the other, into my waiting arms.
 As I cheered, he broke into an enormous smile and an excited giggle.
 He couldn’t have been more proud—and I couldn’t wait to call his dad.

 From walking and running to climbing and jumping, the toddler years are a time of major development of gross motor skills.
 While watching your little one meet each milestone can be fun, it also signals that he’s on track developmentally.
-But to master these movement skills, kids need lots of practice, notes pediatrician Tanya Remer Altmann, author of the American Academy of Pediatrics (AAP) book The Wonder Years: Helping Your Baby and Young Child Successfully Negotiate the Major Developmental Milestones (Bantam Dell, 2006).
+But to master these movement skills, kids need lots of practice, notes pediatrician Tanya Remer Altmann, author of The Wonder Years: Helping Your Baby and Young Child Successfully Negotiate the Major Developmental Milestones.
 And she and other experts say that toddlers can be helped along with the right activities and environment.

 The mind-body connection